 Lough Acoose is situated in Co.
-Kerry in the upper Caragh catchment (Plates 1.1 and 1.2; Fig 1.1).
+Kerry in the upper Caragh catchment (Plate 1.1 and Fig 1.1).
 The lake is located approximately seven kilometres south of Killorglin, between Glencar and Kilorglin (Fig. 1.1).
 The lake has a surface area of 66ha and a maximum depth of 19m.
 Lough Acoose is categorised as typology class 4 (as designated by the EPA for the Water Framework Directive), i.e. deep (mean depth >4m), greater than 50ha and low alkalinity (<20mg/I CaCO3).

 Lough Acoose forms part of the Killarney National Park, Macgillycuddy's Reeks and Caragh River catchment candidate Special Area of Conservation.
 This is a large area that encompasses a wide variety of habitats designated under Annex I of the EU Habitats Directive, including blanket bog, alluvial woodlands, alpine heath and both upland and lowland oligotrophic lakes.
-The site has also been selected for the following species; Killarney fern, slender naiad, freshwater pearl mussel, Kerry slug, marsh fritillary, Killarney shad, Atlantic salmon, brook lamprey, river lamprey, sea lamprey, lesser horseshoe bat and otter; all species listed on Annex II of the EU Habitats Directive (NPWS, 2005).
+The site has also been selected for the following species: Killarney fern, slender naiad, freshwater pearl mussel, Kerry slug, marsh fritillary, Killarney shad, Atlantic salmon, brook lamprey, river lamprey, sea lamprey, lesser horseshoe bat and otter; all species listed on Annex II of the EU Habitats Directive (NPWS, 2005).

 Lough Acoose is known to hold a stock of brown trout and gets a run of salmon grilse from July onwards.
 A review paper on the distribution and status of Arctic Char in Ireland (Igoe et al., 2003) a rare and threatened species listed in the Irish Red Data Book for fish as vulnerable (King, 2011), reported that Arctic char were not present in the lake following a 1983 survey.
 In 2006 however, an EPA funded PhD studentship at University College Cork investigating the vulnerability of Arctic char eggs to environmental change found a population present in the lake (E. Morrissey, pers. com.).
-Recent IFI surveys also confirmed the presence of a population of Arctic char (Kelly et al., 2009, 2012 and 2015)
+Recent IFI surveys also confirmed the presence of a population of Arctic char in the lake (Kelly et al., 2009a, 2012a, 2015a, 2015b and Connor et al 2018)

-Lough Acoose was previously surveyed in 2008, 2011 and 2014 as part of the Water Framework Directive surveillance monitoring programme (Kelly et al., 2009a, 2012a, 2015a and 2015b).
-During the 2014 survey, brown trout and Arctic char were found to be the dominant species present in the lake.
+Lough Acoose was previously surveyed in 2008, 2011, 2014 and 2017 as part of the Water Framework Directive surveillance monitoring programme (Kelly et al., 2009a, 2012a, 2015a, 2015b and Connor et al 2018).
+During the 2017 survey, brown trout and Arctic char were found to be the dominant species present in the lake.
 Eels and salmon were also captured during the surveys.

-This report summarises the results of the 2017 fish stock survey carried out on the lake, as part of the Water Framework Directive surveillance monitoring programme and IFI's Arctic char research programme.
+This report summarises the results of the 2020 fish stock survey carried out on the lake, as part of the Water Framework Directive surveillance monitoring programme and IFI's Arctic char research programme.